wjz224/BuzzMedia/README.md

     - \DELETE /users/#
         - "mUser_id" = int

-- __Put__: changes an existing post in the table by specifying an post id and the user id
+- __Put__: Updates an existing post in the table by specifying an post id and the user id
     - \PUT /posts/#
     - JSON Route:
         - "mPost_id" = int
         - "mUser_id" = int
         - "mTitle" = String
         - "mText" = String
-- __Put__: changes an existing comment  in the table by specifying an comment id, the post id, and the user id
+- __Put__: Updates an existing comment in the table by specifying an comment id, the post id, and the user id
     - \PUT /comments/#
     - JSON Route:
         - "mComment_id" = int